Summer of the Monkeys (film)

-Summer of the Monkeys is a 1998 American-Canadian family adventure-drama film directed by Michael Anderson based on the children's novel Summer of the Monkeys by Wilson Rawls.
+Summer of the Monkeys is a 1998 family adventure-drama film directed by Michael Anderson based on the children's novel Summer of the Monkeys by Wilson Rawls.
 It stars Corey Sevier as Jay Berry Lee and Michael Ontkean and Leslie Hope as Jay Berry's parents.
 It also stars Katie Stuart, Don Francks, and Wilford Brimley.

 Plot

-In the summer of 1910, a group of circus monkeys named Henri, Jacques, Antoinette and Dominique escape from a French circus due to a train wreck and end up in the Oklahoma river bottoms, where the main character, Jay Berry Lee lives with his family.
+In the summer of 1910, a group of circus chimpanzees named Henri, Jacques, Antoinette and Dominique escape from a French circus due to a train wreck and end up in the Oklahoma river bottoms, where the main character, Jay Berry Lee lives with his family.

 Weeks later, 14-year-old Jay Berry Lee is fighting a bully named Toby on the last day of school when Jay steals Toby’s prized pocketknife.
 Their teacher Miss Freeman stops the fight, returning the pocketknife to Toby.
-Jay later visits a man, Mr. Patterson, at his horse ranch and is desperate to buy Annie - his favorite horse.
+Jay later visits a man named Mr. Patterson at his horse ranch and is desperate to buy Annie - his favorite horse.
 Mr. Patterson promises Annie to Jay only if he pays no less than $75.
 When Jay returns home, he is punished from dinner for the fight.
 When Daisy, his crippled sister, sneaks a biscuit to him, she sees Jay's drawings of the horse.
 She then explains her own resentment, relating to her brother, as their parents forbid her physical activity due to her condition.

 The next morning, Jay arrives at his Grandpa Sam Ferrans' general store looking for a job so he can earn enough money to buy himself a horse.
 On the way there, his dog Rowdy goes to explore the forbidden river bottoms.
-Jay hears monkeys screeching in the distance and after visiting the store, he then discovers the monkeys camping on the drunk Bayliss Hatcher's property.
+Jay hears chimps screeching in the distance and after visiting the store, he then discovers the chimps camping on the drunk Bayliss Hatcher's property.
 Jay tells Daisy his discovery, but she doesn't believe him.
-Jay returns to his grandfather's store and finds a wanted poster of the monkeys, paired with a bounty of $85.
+Jay returns to his grandfather's store and finds a wanted poster of the chimps, paired with a bounty of $85.
 Toby and two other bullies also find the poster and set out to trap them.
-Jay makes a trail of apples leading the monkeys to the family farm, to trap them under a heavy box.
+Jay makes a trail of apples leading the chimps to the family farm, to trap them under a heavy box.
 The trap fails, so Jay borrows a monkey doll from Daisy for bait and places a padded bear trap.
-The monkeys instead go to the house once more and wreak havoc while nobody is home.
+The chimps instead go to the house once more and wreak havoc while nobody is home.
 Daisy sets out to follow Jay to the bottoms, when Bayliss Hatcher steps in the bear trap and accidentally shoots his gun into the sky.
 Scared by the gunshot, Daisy falls down a steep hill.
 Jay hears Daisy calling for help and comes to her rescue.
-Their parents, seeing the monkey's mess, get into an argument with Jay and ground him from working at Sam's store for the next two weeks.
+Their parents, seeing the chimps' mess, get into an argument with Jay and ground him from working at Sam's store for the next two weeks, unaware that Jay is actually telling the truth to them.